SKILL LEVEL : Intermediate

 Thread the cord back through all the wraps, towards the loop.
 Then slowly pull the two ends, on opposite sides of the wraps, until the loops tighten and form a sliding knot.
 Make sure the sliding knot is not too tight as the bracelet cords will need to be able to slide through the knot.

-Finish the bracelet by either trimming the loose ends of the sliding knot cord or tying an overhand knot close to the wraps before trimming the ends.
-Secure knot ends with jewelry adhesive.
+Finish the bracelet by trimming the ends of the sliding knot cord as well as tying an overhand knot at each end of the bracelet cord.
+Secure overhand knot with jewelry adhesive.